octarinesec/MAPL/README.md

 # MAPL (Manageable Access-control Policy Language)
-MAPL is a new language for access control rules, designed for a microservices environment.
+MAPL is a language for access control rules, designed for a microservices environment.
 It is designed to be intuitive, rich and expressive, as well as simple and straightforward.
 MAPL makes it easier to declare and maintain access control rules.
-The language enables fine-grained control of traffic, with a resource based control model that takes into account the principals, action, resources on the principals, and conditions on traffic attributes, similar to AWS’s IAM policy model.
+The language enables fine-grained control of traffic, with a resource based control model that takes into account the principals, action, resources on the principals, and conditions on message and traffic attributes, similar to AWS’s IAM policy model.

 The MAPL rules have the following syntax:

 `<sender, receiver, resource, operation> : <conditions> : <decision>`

-where, essentially, a rule gives a decision wheteher the sender (client) may do the operaion on the resource of the receiver (server) when the conditions apply.
+Essentially, a rule gives a decision wheteher the sender (client) may do the operaion on the resource of the receiver (server) when the conditions apply.
 The language is described thoroughly in [MAPL Specification](docs/MAPL_SPEC.md).

 # MAPL Engine